by Sirius Fourside

 - If you can have your tank sitting high off the ground without running out of future space for lights, you can just drain it into a container, or get a siphon

-Important: Do not plug anything in just yet
+Important: Do not plug in anything just yet

 Note: You’ll notice that the lid for my system is covered in reflective tape.
 I did this to reduce the amount of light/heat that gets into the reservoir, however, you don’t have to do this.
 The tape costs ~$5, and you can find it at Home Depot.

-Start soaking your airstone.
+- Start soaking your airstone.

-Set up your lights.
+- Set up your lights.

-Thoroughly rinse your hydroton rocks before you start using them.
-Rinse them until the water runs clear, and set them aside for now.
+- Thoroughly rinse your hydroton rocks before you start using them.
+Rinse them until the water runs clear and set them aside for now.

-Place the water pump in your tank.
+- Place the water pump in your tank.

-Connect the hub (black plastic piece with tubes) to the clear hose.
+- Connect the hub (drip manifold with tubing attached) to the clear hose on top of the water pump.
 The purpose of the hub is to split the stream of water from the water pump into multiple smaller streams of water.

-Place 5 of the 6 net pots in the lid, and put the lid on the container.
+- Place 5 of the 6 net pots in the lid, and put the lid on the container.
 You will use the empty slot to pour your pH’d water into the container later.

-Now we need to get water to the net pots which will have plants in them.
-Lift up a corner of the lid and run one of each of the tubes (from the hub) over into any net pot that will have a plant in it(run them through the top slits in the net pots as shown in the picture).
+- Now we need to get water to the net pots which will have plants in them.
+Lift up a corner of the lid and run one of each of the tubes (from the hub) over into any net pot that will have a plant in it.

 - Twist the little orange-ish valve on hub for each tube that will going to an occupied net pot.
 Make the line on the valve parallel to the blue tube to open it.